tainstr/misura.doc/live.rst

 The test name will also be used as the output file name.
 If a file with the same name already exists, it will be postfixed with `_<N>`, where `<N>` will be increased until an unique name exists (`measure`, `measure_1`, `measure_2`, etc).

+.. _live_thermal:

 Thermal cycle
 ^^^^^^^^^^^^^^
 The **Thermal Cycle** tab in the Test Configuration area allows to load a thermal cycle preset or to design a new one.
 Refer to :ref:`thermal_cycle` for a detailed explanation.

-Additional test termination options can be configured in the Measure and Sample sections, depending on the :ref:`measurement_app` you are using.
+Additional test termination options can be configured in the Measure and Sample sections, depending on the :ref:`measurement_apps` you are using.

 .. _live_start: